Hippeastrum: Propagation

 Three main methods are used for propagating Hippeastrum: seeds, bulbils and 'twin scales'.
-More recently micropropagation in vitro has been used on a commercial scale.
+More recently [when?], micropropagation in vitro has been used on a commercial scale.

 Seeds

-The seeds are contained in a thin darkbrown/black paper like fleche, that might easily blow away with some wind.
+The seeds are contained in a thin dark brown/black paper like fleche, that might easily blow away with some wind.
 Seed multiplication may be used for the development of new cultivars or to increase the yield of native species.
 Seeds are generally sown in early summer in seedbeds, and then transplanted to larger containers.
 They require warmth, frequent watering, and should not be given a dormant period.
 Seeds do not breed true.
 Plants obtained from seeds take about six years to bloom.

 Bulbils

 Home propagation is best performed by using offset bulbils.
 Commercially, only cultivars that produce at least three bulbils on the mother bulb are used for this form of propagation.
 Plants grown from this method take three to four years to bloom.